 A good day at work: the first stop on the long road to wellbeing

 How can employees achieve five good days at work every week?
-New research suggests that the barriers to having a good day at work may not be what we think…
+New research, launched at WORKTECH's Financial Workplace conference in October, suggests that the barriers to having a good day at work may not be what we think

 More often than not the question ‘did you have a good day at work?’ is met with a grunt, a sigh, a nonchalant shrug of the shoulders, or even a verbal acknowledgement of ‘OK’.
 It is certainly not an everyday occurrence that we race to tell people that we have had a great day at work.
 That’s because, on average, we only have roughly three good days at work out of five.

 A new report by business psychologists Robertson Cooper and the Bank Workers Charity (BWC) explores what makes a good day at work for employees and how it can be achieved every day.
-The research surveyed 1,500 UK adults in the public and private sectors.
+The research, which was discussed at the Financial Workplace conference at Morgan Stanley in London on 8 October 2018, surveyed 1,500 UK adults in the public and private sectors.

 What is a good day at work?